nsmmrs/rumble_bundle/README.md

 Upon firing up, it will scrape the Game Bundles, Book Bundles, and Mobiles Bundles tabs (along with any sub-tabs) for ongoing bundles.
 Once it's finished, you can query the scraped information via the command prompt.

+Available information for each bundle includes: Name, Supported Charities, Donation Tiers and Included Products, Total MSRP, and URL.

+Available products can also be filtered by tags like `linux`, or `drm-free`, or multiple at once (`windows linux drm-free`).

 ## Installation

 Add this line to your application's Gemfile: